Add to collection

 Bob Elliott - Living Cell Technologies

 It’s a simple procedure to put them in, takes about 10 minutes.
-Under an anaesthetic, a tube’s passed into the belly and the cells just literally run in.
+Under an anaesthetic1, a tube’s passed into the belly and the cells just literally run in.
 There’s no real surgical procedure apart from placing the tube inside the abdomen.

 Peter Hosking - Living Cell Technologies

 After the cells are implanted, all the patients that receive them are monitored very closely.
-Clearly what we’re wanting to see is a reduction in their insulin dosage.
+Clearly what we’re wanting to see is a reduction in their insulin2 dosage.
 We also want to see a reduction in their hypoglycaemic episodes and better control of their blood sugar, and all those things can be monitored by our clinical programme.

 Acknowledgement: PRN Films